DidiTheRockJohnson/Hoplite-Tweaks-Client-1.20.1-Customizing-Hoplite-Client/README.md

 # How to install?

-1- install python 3.9
-1.1- Beafore pressing on "install now" please make sure to check the box "Add to path" located at the bottom of the installation page
-1.2- Press "install now"

-2- Download the offical Hoplite Client ( https://hoplite.gg/installer )
+1- Download the offical Hoplite Client ( https://hoplite.gg/installer )
-3- download your Hopelite Tweaks version you want
+2- download your Hopelite Tweaks version you want
-4- Open the Hopelite_Tweaks-Installer.exe
+3- Open the Hopelite_Tweaks-Installer.exe
 4- Follow the install instrucions
 5- Press the button "Inject" in the left bottom corner 6- Now alt tab to your minecraft sesion and press right shift